 Your bone is a living tissue that is continuously undergoing the process of being broken and repairing.
+World Osteoporosis Day (WOD) takes place every year on October 20.
 Osteoporosis is a disorder characterized by brittle and weak bones.
-Osteoporosis affects one’s hips, spine and the wrist, thus rendering a hunched posture and a shrunk appearance resulting from the collapsed vertebra.
+Osteoporosis affects one’s hips, spine, and wrist, thus rendering a hunched posture and a shrunk appearance resulting from the collapsed vertebra.

 Factors behind osteoporosis:

 Osteoporosis is a condition whereby the density of the bone decreases and the body ceases to manufacture the same quantity of bone as it did previously.
 Although it tends to affect both females as well as males, it is most commonly seen in women.
 The reason for this is the decreased production of estrogen during the menopause phase.
 The hormone, estrogen provides protection against osteoporosis.

 When someone suffers from this condition, all their bones become weak and they become highly susceptible to fractures in the event of an accident or even a slight knock.

 The word osteoporosis means porous bones.
 Once a person crosses the age of 35 years the rate of bone renewal or rebuilding slows down.
 When this happens on a prolonged basis the concerned person is highly prone to develop osteoporosis.

 • Those who smoke and have a poor diet are more likely to suffer from osteoporosis.

 • Osteoporosis targets areas of the body such as the hip, wrists and spine.